bitcoin/bitcoin/doc/tracing.md

 the tracepoint.
 See existing examples in [contrib/tracing/].

 [contrib/tracing/]: ../contrib/tracing/

-#### No expensive computations for tracepoints
-Data passed to the tracepoint should be inexpensive to compute.
-Although the tracepoint itself only has overhead when enabled, the code to compute arguments is always run - even if the tracepoint is not used.
-For example, avoid serialization and parsing.

 #### Semi-stable API
 Tracepoints should have a semi-stable API.
 Users should be able to rely on the